kNoAPP/atlas/help/ATLAS-COMMAND-README.md

 ### FormationBuilder
 An instance of a `Formation` should be created using the `FormationBuilder`.
 Eclipse has a strange bug where it won't suggest to import the class since its nested in the `Formation` class.
-You can get around that with `import org.godcomplex.core.command.Formation.FormationBuilder;`.
+You can get around that with `import com.knoban.core.command.Formation.FormationBuilder;`.
 A FormationBuilder builds your Formation in a standard linear order.
 Here's an example of a proper `Formation`...

 ```java